-Two years later, in September 2014 NATURE organized a training for trainers on AT with the help of Erasmus+.
+Two years later, in September 2014 NATURE (Belgium) organized a training for trainers on Andventure Therapy with funding of Erasmus+.
 The same three people showed up, as well as some wonderful people from two more European countries: Germany and Iceland.
-We were together for 8 days and talked a lot about our common dream of spreading out the methodology, creating a common ‘European language’ regarding AT, sharing experiences, etc. We loved the idea of exchanging information and feeling connected outside the borders of our country, so much that we decided to try to somehow creating a platform for European practitioners where they can share knowledge, experience and resources regarding AT as an approach.
+We were together for 8 days and talked a lot about our common dream of spreading out the methodology, creating a common ‘European language’ regarding AT, sharing experiences, etc. We loved the idea of exchanging information and feeling connected outside the borders of our country, so much that we decided to try to somehow creating a platform for European practitioners where they would be able to share knowledge, experience and resources regarding AT as an approach.

-In January 2015 we came together once more to work out this idea and to start writing an application for a Strategic Partnership at Erasmus+.
+In January 2015 we came together in Belgium once more to work out this idea and to start writing an funding application for a Strategic Partnership at Erasmus+.
 At this meeting, again three more countries where added to our beloved group: Portugal, The Netherlands and Italy.
-We worked hard, Skyped every week and NATURE handed in our application in April 2015.
-We were so happy when we heard that our application got approved and that we could start this wonderful 1,5 year partnership in October 2015!
+The months after this meeting, we worked very hard, skyped every week in order to get the application ready.
+NATURE handed in our application in April 2015.
+We were so happy when we heard in July that our application got approved and that we could start this wonderful 1,5 year journey in October 2015!